farhan-haroon/SimExCpp/README.md

 ---

-## How it works
+## How the agent works

+The search agent (`ee_camera_environment_scan.py`, also exposed as the `object_search_action_server.py` action server) runs a two-phase perceive → reason → act loop per invocation.
+Neither phase follows a fixed script beyond its stopping condition — each step's action depends on what the previous one perceived.

-**Phase 1 — fixed sweep.** The arm holds a fixed orbit position and steps through `--num-sectors` azimuths x `--tilts-per-sector` tilt angles, running YOLO at each stop.
-A confident hit is recorded as found; a weaker one is saved as a candidate for phase 2.
-The sweep always runs to completion, so multiple objects can be found in one pass.
+**Phase 1 — perceive: broad sweep.** The arm holds a fixed orbit position and steps through `--num-sectors` azimuths x `--tilts-per-sector` tilt angles, running YOLO at each stop.
+This is the agent's coverage pass over its own perception: a confident hit is recorded as found outright; a weaker one is kept as a candidate worth a closer look.
+The sweep always runs to completion, so multiple objects can surface in one pass.

+**Phase 2 — reason + act: close the loop on each candidate.** For every candidate, the agent re-perceives (YOLO re-check) then decides how to act:

+- Confirmed → recorded as found, move on to the next candidate.
+- Not yet confirmed, but depth is available at the detection → **act geometrically**: back-project the bounding box through the depth cloud and drive the arm to a precise 3D standoff from the object.
+No guessing.
+- Depth unavailable or unreliable there → **act on VLM reasoning**: hand the frame and the detector's bounding box to Qwen2.5-VL, which classifies the object's position (LEFT/RIGHT/ABOVE/BELOW/CENTERED) and the agent converts that into a pan/tilt/forward move.
+The VLM never decides *what* was found — YOLO owns that — only *where to look next* when geometry can't answer it.

-**Phase 2 — investigate candidates.** For each saved candidate, YOLO re-checks the view; if still unconfirmed, the camera either moves precisely to a fixed standoff from the object (via depth back-projection) or, if depth isn't available, Qwen2.5-VL picks a qualitative pan/tilt/forward move.
-No open-ended search — only ever refines a candidate phase 1 already flagged.
+This repeats up to `--max-tries` per candidate, self-correcting each step against fresh perception rather than committing to an open-loop plan.
+No open-ended exploration — phase 2 only ever refines a candidate phase 1 already flagged.

+**The agent as a tool.** `FindObject` is the agent's externally callable
+interface: any caller — the coverage planner, or you by hand via `ros2 action send_goal` — sends a goal (target objects, optional max distance) and gets back streaming feedback per step plus a structured result (confirmed objects with 3D positions).
+The agent itself doesn't know or care who called it.

-**STC coverage integration.** `stc_cpp`'s coverage node acts as a `FindObject` action client: each time it enters a new major cell, it pauses, sends a search goal, and resumes coverage once the search returns (or logs a warning and continues if the action server isn't reachable).
+**Orchestration.** `stc_cpp`'s coverage node is the orchestrator: it drives the base around the map and, each time it enters a new major cell, pauses and calls the search agent as a tool.
+If the agent isn't reachable within 5s it logs a warning and resumes coverage rather than blocking forever — coverage always makes progress even if the agent is down.

 **Markers.** Every confirmed find publishes a labeled sphere on `/found_objects_markers` in the `map` frame (needs a live `map -> base_link`